eltongonc/js-sequencer/README.md

 ### HTML Audio tag.
 "*Method of playing sound on webpages (without requiring a plug-in)*" - [Can I Use.com](http://caniuse.com/#search=audio).

-While being supported on most browser there are still browsers do not support the Audio tag.
-Internet Explorer 8 e.g.
+While being supported on most browser there are still browsers that do not support the Audio tag.
+Internet Explorer 8 being one of them.

 #### Detection
 I tried to give Internet Explorer 8 and lower users a similar experience.
-This was a hard challenge because the audio tag would have to converted in to a flashplayer.
+This was a hard challenge because the audio tag would have to converted in to a flash player.
 A fallback solution would be something like this:

 ```html
 <audio controls>